kriszwart/ZwartifyOSv1/docs/VALUE_PROPOSITION.md

-# LeadnamicOS: The Complete AI Agent Platform Template
+# ZwartifyOS: The Complete AI Agent Platform Template

-## 🎯 What LeadnamicOS Is
+## 🎯 What ZwartifyOS Is

-**LeadnamicOS is a production-ready, full-stack AI agent platform template** that lets developers and businesses quickly build and deploy intelligent AI agents with enterprise-grade features.
+**ZwartifyOS is a production-ready, full-stack AI agent platform template** that lets developers and businesses quickly build and deploy intelligent AI agents with enterprise-grade features.

 Think of it as **"WordPress for AI Agents"** - a complete foundation that you can customise and deploy for your specific needs.

 ---

-## 🚀 Why Use LeadnamicOS as a Template?
+## 🚀 Why Use ZwartifyOS as a Template?

 ### 1. **Build AI Agents Fast**
 - ✅ **7 Pre-built Example Agents** ready to use (PDF Processor, Data Analyst, Code Reviewer, Content Writer, Email Assistant, Research Assistant, Customer Support)